 Overnight in Napier

 Begin your day at Pūkaha National Wildlife Centre, a sanctuary for native species like the kākā and white kiwi.
 Continue north to Dannevirke Hospital, meeting dedicated clinicians serving local farming communities.
 Arrive in Napier, famed for its 1930s Art Deco architecture and Hawke’s Bay wines.
-Stroll the seaside promenade, join a guided Art Deco walking tour, and enjoy dinner at one of the region’s celebrated vineyard restaurants.
+Stroll the seaside promenade or take an optional 4WD safari tour of the Gannet Colony at Cape Kidnappers.

 Day 3 – 16 April: Napier → Taupō